opiesche/ecryptfsmount/README.md

 The passphrase is written in the clear to a text file /tmp/ecfspwXXXX (where XXXX is a 64bit random number to make interception less likely), and passed to mount.ecryptfs via passphrase_passwd_file.
 This should avoid exposing the clear text passphrase through mount.

 NOTES: I have no idea whether this mechanism is secure, or how secure.
 This is relatively untested, i.e. It Works For Me(tm) on Kubuntu 14.04.

+Dependencies: Python, PyQT4, Python's subprocess, os, and random modules, and of course ecryptfs.